Core Members

 Jim’s research includes work on metaethics, moral psychology, and philosophical issues arising from doing philosophy in prison.
 On behalf of the University of Sheffield and the charity Philosophy in Prison, Jim has led 31 philosophy sessions in two Category B prisons.
 He is interested in how we might learn from the philosophical insights of marginalised people, including those in prison.

-Onyx is a WRoCAH funded PhD student working in philosophy of sex and queer theory, with a focus on asexuality.
-Her research focuses on bringing asexual theory into dialogue with philosophy of sex by asking what epistemologies inform discussions around sexual orientation and what is missing from these conversations.
+Onyx is a WRoCAH-funded PhD student working in philosophy of sex and queer theory, focusing on asexuality.
+Her research brings asexual theory into dialogue with philosophy of sex by asking what epistemologies inform discussions around sexual orientation and what is missing from these conversations.
 Her method is to establish an asexual epistemology to assess the

 knowledge gap between asexual theory and philosophy of sex.
 She is interested in how reframing these epistemologies may impact research areas beyond philosophy.